skiby1uj/freshmail/README.md

 # Freshmail

-###Create project
+### Create project

 If you have run application you must clone is with repository.
-Open console in directory where you have create project and write:
+Open console in directory where you want create project and write:

     git clone https://github.com/skiby1uj/freshmail.git